ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 ### Exercise 12

 In [Exercise 10](2-8-icmp-ping.md#exercise-10), you went through a series of steps to remove the routing rule for the default gateway on one host.
-Now, repeat those steps on each host in your topology, so that none of that have a routing rule that defines a default gateway.
+Now, repeat those steps on each host in your topology, so that none of them have a routing rule that defines a default gateway.

 Open terminal windows to each host in your topology.
 Configure the (experiment) interface on each host, according to the following table: